 Cons: Difficult to configure

 cAdvisor is an open source agent designed for collecting, processing, and exporting resource usage and performance information about running containers.
 It’s also built into Kubernetes and integrated into the Kubelet binary.

 Unlike other agents, cAdvisor is not deployed per pod but on the node level.
 It will auto-discover all the containers running on a machine and collects system metrics such as memory, CPU, network, etc.

 cAdvisor is one of the more basic open source, Kubernetes-native monitoring tools out there.
 It’s easy to use (it exposes Prometheus metrics out-of-the-box) but definitely not robust enough to be considered an all-around monitoring solution.

 Cons: Basic, lacks analytical depth, limited functionality

 As the name implies, kubewatch watches for specific Kubernetes events and pushes notifications on these events to various endpoints such as Slack and PagerDuty.
 More specifically, kubewatch will look for changes made to specific Kubernetes resources that you ask it to watch — daemon sets, deployments, pods, replica sets, replication controllers, services, secrets, and configuration maps. kubewatch is easy to configure and can be deployed using either helm or a custom deployment.

 Cons: Just a watcher

-Official documentation for this project clearly states that kube-ops-view is NOT a monitoring tool, so why is it listed here?
+Official documentation for this project clearly states that kube-ops-view is not a monitoring tool per se, so why is it listed here?
 Well, while it can’t be used to monitor and alert on production issues, it can give you a nice operational picture of your Kubernetes clusters — the different nodes deployed and their status, as well as the different pods running on the nodes..
 That’s what it was built for, and only that.